OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 1. Install [Metamask](https://metamask.io/)

-    If you don't have Metamask already, download the extension and add it to your browser and create a new account by importing the following seed phrase:

-    ```text
-    jar deny prosper gasp flush glass core corn alarm treat leg smart
-    ```

-    > If you already have Metamask installed, then open it and select
+    > Once Metamask is installed, open it and select
     > `Import Account` and enter one of the following private keys
     > derived from the mnemonic listed above:
     >